-- · Expenses in excess of the Plan's allowance or maximum benefit limitations - Expenses for non-covered services and supplies - Any amounts you pay because benefits have been reduced for non-compliance with this Plan's cost containment requirements (see pages 15-17)
+- Expenses in excess of the Plan's allowance or maximum benefit limitations - Expenses for non-covered services, drugs and supplies - Any amounts you pay because benefits have been reduced for non-compliance with this Plan's cost containment requirements (see pages 16-18)

-Non-Network benefit: Your catastrophic protection out-of-pocket maximum is \$7,500 for a Self Only enrollment (\$15,000 Self and Family) when you use Non-Network providers/facilities and pharmacies.
-Eligible expenses for Network providers also count toward this limit.
-Your eligible out-of-pocket expenses will not exceed this amount whether or not you use Network providers.
+Non-Network benefit: Your catastrophic protection out-of-pocket maximum is \$7,500 per person (\$15,000 per family) when you use Non-Network providers/facilities.
+Only eligible expenses for Non-Network providers/facilities count toward this limit.

-- Out of pocket expenses for purposes of this benefit are: - Your annual deductible - The copayments you pay for covered Network services under the Traditional Health Coverage - The 40% coinsurance you pay for covered Non-Network services under the Traditional Health Coverage
+Out of pocket expenses for purposes of this benefit are:

+- Your annual deductible - The 40% coinsurance you pay for covered Non-Network services under the Traditional Health Coverage